astropy/pyvo/docs/dal/index.rst

 Simple Line Access
 ------------------
+The `Simple Line Access Protocol (SLAP) <https://www.ivoa.net/documents/SLAP/>`_ is an IVOA data access protocol which defines a protocol for retrieving spectral lines coming from various Spectral Line Data Collections through a uniform interface within the VO framework.
+These lines can be either observed or theoretical and will be typically used to identify emission or absorption features in astronomical spectra.
+It makes use of the Simple Spectral Line Data Model to characterize spectral lines through the use of utypes.
+The SLAP interface is meant to be reasonably simple to implement by service providers.
+A basic query will be done in a wavelength range for the different services.
+The service returns a list of spectral lines formatted as a VOTable.
+Thus, an implementation of the service may support additional search parameters (some which may be custom to that particular service) to more finely control the selection of spectral lines.
+The specification also describes how the search on extra parameters has to be done, making use of the support provided by the Simple Spectral Line Data Model

 This service let you query for spectral lines in a certain ``wavelength`` range.
 The unit of the values is meters, but any unit may be specified using `~astropy.units.Quantity`.